 |LATITUDE||Latitude (decimal degrees; North American Datum (NAD), 1983; Massachusetts State Plane Coordinate System)|

 The water quality monitoring stations should be displayed with the MassDEP DWM WPP watersheds data (included in the download at the top of this page).
 Fields in the IL_DWMWPP_WATERSHEDS_POLY attribute table are as follows.
-(Note: these delineations are based on MassGIS 'Major Basins' layer but modified by the DWM-WPP to reflect surface water drainage areas used with the MassDEP Integrated List of Waters report.):
+(Note: these delineations are based on MassGIS 'Major Basins' layer but modified by the DWM/WPP to reflect surface drainage areas for use with the Massachusetts Integrated List of Waters report by the WPP:

 |Drainage||Three drainage area types are further described in SARIS as follows: River Basin: Major inland river basin.
 River Basin and Coastal Drainage Area: Major inland river basin coupled with smaller areas draining directly to coastal waters within the general geographic area of the associated river basin.
 Coastal Drainage Area: Subdivisions of the coastal drainage system that have been partitioned into specific geographic areas.
 These areas all drain to coastal waters but may have multiple small-scale drainages (Halliwell et al. 1982).|

 Ackerman, M.T., R.A.
 Batiuk, and T.M.
 Beaudoin.
 1984.
 Compilation of Lakes, Ponds, Reservoirs and Impoundments relative to the Massachusetts Lake Classification Program.
 Publication: #13786-216-30-8-84-c.r.
 Technical Services Branch, Massachusetts Division of Water Pollution Control, Department of Environmental Quality Engineering, Westborough, Mass.